 Should I peel the potatoes?

 Be sure to wash the potatoes well, and always peel russets.
-For smooth mashed potatoes you'll also want to peel gold potatoes.
-Or if you prefer a bit of texture in your mashed potatoes leave some of the skins on the gold potatoes.
+For smooth mashed potatoes you'll also want to peel the thin-skinned gold potatoes.
+If you like texture in your mashed potatoes it's fine to leave some of the skin on gold potatoes.

 How To Cook Potatoes for Mashing

-There are several ways you can easily cook potatoes for mashing, including:
+There are several ways you can cook potatoes for mashing, including:

 Boiling is easy and doesn't require special equipment.
 For the best flavor it's important to generously salt the cooking water.
 This is the method I've included in the recipe below.